 PATIENT GUIDE

-ACC in Childhood
+ACC in Kids & Teens

+Infants, children and adolescents are not just small adults!
+The special needs of this group of patients are addressed by pediatric physicians.
 It is now proven that there are fundamental differences in the development and genetic characteristics between tumors in children and adults.
 Therefore, the findings regarding adrenal cancer cannot be uncritically transferred from adults to children.

 Specific Characteristics